rglarson13/Simulate-Reddit-Threads/README.md

 This originally started as an idea for a party game -- take satirical headlines from The Onion and real-but-strange headlines collected on Reddit's subreddit r/NotTheOnion, then try to decide which one was real and which was satire.

 Then I decided it'd be funny to add simulated headlines to the mix.
+Then I decided to expand my script a bit to simulate thread titles for any subreddit.

 I use a Markov-inspired process to choose the next word based on the previous (but my corpus isn't particularly comprehensive, so each subsequent word is chosen at random from words that _have_ followed the previous word, without concern for frequency/likelihood that it'll come next)